MySQL account information is stored in the tables of the

 mysql system database.
 This database and the

 Chapter 5, MySQL Server Administration, which you should consult

 for additional details.

-Some MySQL releases introduce changes to the structure of the grant tables to add new privileges or features.
-To make sure that you can take advantage of any new capabilities, update your grant tables to have the current structure whenever you upgrade MySQL.
-See Section 4.4.5, “mysql_upgrade — Check and Upgrade MySQL Tables”.
+Some MySQL releases introduce changes to the grant tables to add new privileges or features.
+To make sure that you can take advantage of any new capabilities, update your grant tables to the current structure whenever you upgrade MySQL.
+See Section 2.11, “Upgrading MySQL”.

 variable is enabled, account-management statements require the

 other required privileges.
 This is because they modify tables in

 Account management statements are atomic and crash safe.
 For more information, see Section 13.1.1, “Atomic Data Definition Statement Support”.